Madhumitha1711/ShopBooks_Node/README.md

 Features available for users,

 * Login Functionality
-* Admin can add/edit books to online store
+* Admin can manage the online store
 * User can view book details
-* Users can add books to cart
+* User can add books to cart
 * User can place an order and view order details

 To-do list: